 ASWWU greatly appreciates the passing of the Workforce Education Investment Act, during the 2019 legislative session, that expanded the Washington College Grant (formally known as the State Need Grant).
-This allows students whose families make around \$50,000 or less a year to receive close to full-tuition scholarship to public colleges and universities, while families who make up 100% of the Median Family Income (\$88,000 for a family of four) may receive partial tuition scholarship or aid, This expansion granted aid to over 110,000 students in 2020, compared to just 92,000 students in 2019.
+This allows students whose families make around \$50,000 or less a year to receive close to full-tuition scholarship to public colleges and universities, while families who make up 100% of the Median Family Income (\$88,000 for a family of four) may receive partial full-tuition scholarship or aid.
+This expansion granted aid to over 110,000 students in 2020, compared to just 92,000 students in 2019.
 While students and families are now better positioned to afford higher education, tuition does not capture the entire cost of attendance or address accessibilities issues that keep students from succeeding in higher education.
 With the ongoing COVID-19 pandemic, issues of housing and food insecurity have only increased nationwide.

-Therefore, the ASWWU asks that the legislature
+Therefore, the ASWWU asks that the legislature:

-- Protect and increase existing financial aid programs such as the Washington College Grant, and other financial aid investments made by the Washington Workforce Education Investment Act. - Revise legislation regarding financial aid to acknowledge that unexpected job losses, unstable housing as a result of COVID-19, and differential access to public benefits programs are not considered by FAFSA and that data on student's current FAFSA may not be helpful in addressing current needs. - Support Senate Bill 5241 that will implement local economic grant programs that promote equity and economic inclusion for people experiencing poverty, with a particular focus on people of color and people in rural communities, through the coordination of existing community programs and resources. - This point will be look up basic needs data on use of basic need pantries in WA state
+- Protect and increase existing financial aid programs such as the Washington College Grant, and other financial aid investments made by the Washington Workforce Education Investment Act. - Revise legislation regarding financial aid to acknowledge that unexpected job losses, unstable housing as a result of COVID-19, and differential access to public benefits programs are not considered by FAFSA and that data on student's current FAFSA may not be helpful in addressing current needs. - Support Senate Bill 5241 that will implement local economic grant programs that promote equity and economic inclusion for people experiencing poverty, with a particular focus on people of color and people in rural communities, through the coordination of existing community programs and resources. - Create a grant program that is sustainable and can be accessed by all public Washington state universities to fund and assist with programs that are addressing basic needs and insecurities (food pantries, housing assistance for students who are experiencing homelessness, clothing assistance). - Support Senate Bill 5070 that requires public K-12 education and higher education institutions to make menstrual hygiene products free and available in all female and gender-neutral restrooms by the 2022-2023 academic year.